KatyaHorton/React-practice/README.md

 # Contacts Project
+### Udacity React Practice

 This repo is a code-along with the 6th project in the [Front End Web Development Nanodegree program](https://www.udacity.com/course/react-nanodegree--nd019).

-Most of the commits in this repository correspond to videos in the program.
+Most of the commits in this repository correspond to videos in the program with the detailed comments for proper understanding of the prosess.

 ## Project Setup